JCH222/dfqueue/README.md

 -----

 - DfQueue doesn't support dataframes with rows multiindexes.
-- The new value of a checking values dictionary in a queue item has to be different from the previous ones.
-For example, it can be strictly decreasing or increasing if there is only one key in the dictionary (see the REMAINING_LEVELS value for each player in the example above).
 - One managing process with multiple removed rows is faster than multiple managing processes with only one removed row.
 - Pandas 0.23.4 or greater is supported.